datascopeanalytics/operating-agreement/doc/operating_agreement_sanitized.md

 reflects the purpose and intention of this Agreement.
-Allocations pursuant to this Section 7.3 are solely for purposes of federal, state and local taxes and shall not affect, or in any way be taken into account in computing, any Unit Holder’s Capital Account or share of Profits, Losses, other items or distributions pursuant to any provision of this Agreement.
+Allocations pursuant to this Section 7.3 are solely for purposes of federal, state and local taxes and shall not affect, or in any way be taken into account in computing, any Unit Holder's Capital Account or share of Profits, Losses, other items or distributions pursuant to any provision of this Agreement.